Cedilla: Hebrew

 The ISO 259 romanization of Biblical Hebrew uses Ȩ (E with cedilla) and Ḝ (E with cedilla and breve).

-Letters with cedilla

-Similar diacritics
+Saanich

+Saanich uses a spacing cedilla ¸ as a letter.
+For fonts created or updated after 2025, a cedilla in the middle of a word should not trigger a word break at the end of a line, to accommodate Saanich.

+Diacritical comma

-Languages such as Romanian add a comma (virgula) to some letters, such as ș, which looks like a cedilla, but is more precisely a diacritical comma.
-This is particularly confusing with letters which can take either diacritic: for example, the consonant /ʃ/ is written as "ş" in Turkish but "ș" in Romanian, and Romanian writers will sometimes use the former instead of the latter because of insufficient computer knowledge.
+Languages such as Romanian, Latvian and Livonian add a comma (virgula) to some letters, such as ș, which looks somewhat like a cedilla, but is more precisely a diacritical comma.
+This is particularly confusing with letters which can take either diacritic: for example, the consonant /ʃ/ is written as "ş" in Turkish but as "ș" in Romanian, and Romanian writers will sometimes use the former instead of the latter because of insufficient computer support.

+Adobe names of the Latvian letters ("ģ", "ķ", "ļ", "ņ", and formerly "ŗ") use the word "comma", but in the Unicode Standard they are named "g", "k", "l", "n", and "r" with cedilla.
+The letters were introduced to the Unicode standard before 1992, and their names cannot be altered.
+Influenced by Latvian, Livonian has the same problem for "d̦", "ļ", "ņ", "ŗ" and "ț".

 The Polish letters "ą" and "ę" and Lithuanian letters "ą", "ę", "į", and "ų" are not made with the cedilla either, but with the unrelated ogonek diacritic.

-Encodings

-Unicode provides precomposed characters for some Latin letters with cedillas.
-Others can be formed using the cedilla combining character.